a2roger/backup/w4_data/readme.md

 This sketch uses a csv table of Canadian postal codes and latitude-longitude coordinates as the source of locations.
 It picks a random postal code, and passes the corresponding coordinates to the Streetview API.
 This is an example of how an artwork might combine multiple data sources in one piece.

-To see if a location exists before grabbing an image, the sketch includes an `isStreetViewImage()` function, that uses the `metadata` Streetview endpoint.
+To see if a location exists before grabbing an image, the sketch includes an `isStreetViewImage()` function, which uses the `metadata` Streetview endpoint.
 This endpoint returns a JSON object.
 Like XML, JSON is a format commonly used to store hierarchical data.
 Processing has a built-in `JSONObject` type to process JSON data.
-In the case of Streetview, if the `metadata` response for a given location has a status of `"OK"`, then the location should have a corresponding image.
+In the case of Streetview, if the `metadata` response for a given location has a `status` of `"OK"`, then the location should have a corresponding image.

 #### Try and Experiment